eshook/Forest/README.md

 # ForEST
 ForEST is a domain-specific language FOR Expressing Spatial-Temporal (FOREST) computation.
 Essentially, for GIScientists ForEST makes it easy to parallelize spatial-temporal computing using Python as the host language.
 For computational scientists, it makes it easy to test new ways to parallelize spatial and spatial-temporal methods using spatial domain decomposition or functional decomposition.

+## ForEST refactoring for growth
+Sorry if things are broken right now.
+We are refactoring the code in ForEST.
+To make code commitments from external projects easier (most behind the scenes right now) we are changing some of the file structure and import process in ForEST.
+Right now the public repository is a bit behind and slightly broken.
+We are retooling and refactoring the 'core' of ForEST versus the 'add-ons' and extra 'capabilities' for different projects.
+This will streamline the development process without requiring a growing list of package dependencies.
+Hopefully we will have this fixed in a week or three, but this will make it much easier for ForEST to grow and interface with other packages such as [PySAL](https://pysal.readthedocs.io/en/latest/) so we can play nice with the rich (open source and commercial) geospatial software ecosystem.

 ## ForEST in use
 Tyler Buresh, a Computer Science undergraduate student who graduated in Spring 2019, helped develop several key advances in ForEST.
 We accepted his pull request that has all of his contributions including a CUDA Engine in ForEST to run simulations models on a GPU.
 He also was the first to test the iterative function in ForEST.
 He produced two models: Game-of-Life and a species distribution model for the invasive Brown Marmorated Stink Bug.